SebastianGraban/CMAP/README.md

 `example_input_output/example1/example_1_input.csv`

  3) Issue the following command
-  `python run_model_on.py --model ensemble/ --ensemble --dataset example_input_output/example1/example_1_input.csv --out_dir ./ --lambda1 668 --lambda2 688 --lambda3 710`
+  `python3 run_model_on.py --model ensemble/ --ensemble --dataset example_input_output/example1/example_1_input.csv --out_dir ./ --lambda1 668 --lambda2 688 --lambda3 710`

  4) The output from this should produce the file `chl-CP.csv` which should be the same as the file `example_input_output/example1/example_1_output.csv`